 Reasonableness is described in 23 CFR 772.13(d)(2) and the FHWA Traffic Noise Guidance.
-Three criteria are used to evaluate the reasonableness of eligible mitigation under consideration.
-The points-of-view of the benefitted property owners and residents, the cost effectiveness of the TNAM, and the noise reduction design goal.
+Three of the criteria used to evaluate the reasonableness of eligible mitigation under consideration are: the points-of-view of the benefitted property owners and residents, the cost effectiveness of the TNAM, and the noise reduction design goal.
 NDOT has defined the traffic noise reduction design goal as 8 dB(A).